 Avoid anyone who doesn't "walk the walk."
 I'm always amazed when I see overweight trainers telling clients how to eat right and exercise.
 That doesn't mean your trainer has to have a rippling six-pack.
 But if they've got a gut and look like their last meal came from a drive-through at the local FatBurger stand, it's time to change.
 You should look for someone who follows his or her own advice.

 Watch out for the know-it-all who doesn't have a clue.
 Years ago I worked beside a guy that had an answer for every question.
 It wasn't necessarily the right answer, but that didn't matter.
 He thought not knowing something might make him look bad.
 He never said he didn't have an answer.
 Whatever he didn't know, he would just make up.

 You can spot trainers like this because they hate new ideas they didn't come up with or read about first.
 They also avoid putting anything in writing.
 Keep your trainer honest.
 When he or she says something you question, ask where he gets his information.
 If he can't (or won't) tell you, find someone else to workout with.

 Get rid of any trainer that's doing the same thing they did 20 years ago.
 We've learned more new information on proper diet and exercise in the last two decades than we did in all previous human history combined.
 There are hundreds of small changes we can make to improve programs, but your trainer has to stay current to learn them.

 Fire any trainer that isn't meticulous about your form.
 One of the reasons you hire someone is so they can watch and make sure you're doing things right.
-If you ever find yourself locking your knees, rounding your back, bouncing weight off your body or the floor, you might be doing something wrong.
+If you ever find yourself locking your knees, rounding your back, bouncing the weight off your body or the floor, you might be doing something wrong.
 If you do any of those things regularly, you've probably got a trainer that doesn't know or care enough to teach you properly.

 Trainers are there to help you.
 Make sure they do their job.